When is Chilling Adventures of Sabrina season 3 released? What's going to happen?

 And what would Sabrina be without, you know, Sabrina.
 Kiernan Shipka will be back, along with Ross Lynch (Harvey), Michelle Gomez (Madame Satan), Miranda Otto (Zelda), Lucy Davis (Hilda) and Chance Perdomo (Ambrose).

-At the end of season 2, Sabrina was making plans to head to Hell to save her boyfriend Nick, who had imprisoned the Dark Lord in his body there.
+At the end of season two, Sabrina was making plans to head to Hell to save her boyfriend Nick, who had imprisoned the Dark Lord in his body there.

 Elsewhere, Ambrose and Prudence are intent on hunting down Father Blackwood, and Zelda is the interim leader of the Church of Night.